Creative World Travel

 The Coliseum could hold 50,000 spectators to witness gladitorial combats or chariot races.

-DAY 12 / TUESDAY / NOVEMBER 13
+DAY 12 / THURSDAY / NOVEMBER 13

 DAY FREE IN “THE ETERNAL CITY”